 This is both a source of fun intellectual puzzles and also an important rhetorical strategy.

 - Origin of concept.
 American 1970s racial segregation research?

 - Heterogenaeity.
 What if the beliefs are truly synchronised in some portion of the population but not in others?

-Reed College’s surveys are fun here.
-Although they focus on the mean on the ordinal scale which is methodologically lazy and misses some possible interesting phenomena.
+Reed College’s surveys are fun case studies via surveys (quibble: they focus on the mean on the ordinal scale which is methodologically lazy and misses some possible interesting phenomena.)
 Anyway, the data has lots of sex in so it’s interesting. let us quote them:

 Simply put, pluralistic ignorance occurs when individual members of a group (such as a school, a team, a workplace, or a group of friends) believe that others in their group hold comparably more or less extreme attitudes, beliefs, or behaviors.
 When many members of any one group hold the same misperception about the group norm, this norm ceases to represent the actual composite beliefs and attitudes of the group.
 In other words, there is an actual group norm, comprised of the actual average attitudes, beliefs, and behaviors of all individuals in the group, and there is a perceived norm, which is the group-wide assumption of extremity in the attitudes, beliefs, and behaviors of other group members.

 Elisabeth Noelle-Neumann’s idea of spiral of silence is clearly related, e.g. Glenn Loury summarizes